 B2 Cloud Storage:

-Data stored in B2 product is not encrypted, making it possible to share files with other people or serve up data for websites, downloads, or applications.
-However, we do offer the option to apply Server-Side Encryption to backups.
+Data stored in B2 is not encrypted, making it possible to share files with other people or serve up data for websites, downloads, or applications.
+However, we do offer the option to apply Server-Side Encryption to buckets.
 You can find out more about our Server-Side Encryption and how it works in our Server Side Encryption FAQ and Enabling Server Side Encryption guide.

 B2 does not include any client software to interface with the storage.
 The storage is accessible via web GUI, API (with which third party software can integrate with, such as these: https://www.backblaze.com/b2/docs/integrations.html), or Command Line Tool (https://www.backblaze.com/b2/docs/quick_command_line.html)